wadaflores/ReactJS-project-25235gfc/README.md

 # React Project - Talento Tech 2025

-This is a Guadalupe's project while learning ReactJS @Talento Tech.
+This is Guadalupe's ecommerce project for a ReactJS course @Talento Tech.

 ## React Compiler